metapolator/metapolator/next/docs/concepts.md

 **classes** always start with a dot `.` For different elements the sources of their "class-names" differ.

-* Incarnations will have a class field in the `lib.plist` file.
+* Masters will have a class field in the `lib.plist` file.
 * Glyph classes can be defined directly in the `groups.plist` file.
 So we have a powerful way to select just the Latin glyphs:
   `glyph.latin{ x-height:value }`